jacobvarner/hoops-jacobvarner/_posts/2021-1-11-jacob-varner-top-25-college-basketball-rankings-big-ten-starting-to-eat-itself-but-top-10-mostly-unchanged.md

  - Missouri on the road by 3
  - Rutgers on the road by 3
  - Maryland at home by 3

+#### 14. Ohio State (9-3)

+**Key Wins:**
+ - Notre Dame on the road by 5
+ - UCLA at home by 7
+ - Rutgers at home by 12
+ - Rutgers on the road by 11

+**Losses:**
+ - Purdue on the road by 7
+ - Northwestern on the road by 1
+ - Minnesota on the road by 17

 #### 15. Texas Tech (10-3)